Sami-varuni/Async-Labs-Screening-Samiksha/README.md

 A simple always-visible interface for older or vulnerable people, providing immediate access to important emergency and caregiver contacts.
 ## How to view

-Open the images in the `screenshots` folder in numerical order from 01 to 05.
+Open the five images (1.png to 5.png) in numerical order.

 ## Tools used